Fragtality/Fenix2GSX/README.md

 - Ensure your default State is either **Cold & Dark** or **Turn-Around with GPU or APU**!
 - Ensure your **EOBT** in SimBrief matches the Simulator Time!

-Besides that general Best Practices, there is nothing Special to consider - Plan your Flight as you always do.
+Besides these general Best Practices, there is nothing Special to consider - Plan your Flight as you always do.
 <br/><br/>

  #### Cockpit Preparation